 But it’s not all so vanilla inside that world.
 You will come across many hurdles as you dive down.
 The first foremost is breathing through the mouth which is not a common reflex so we tend to forget most of the time.
 The ear also hurts due to water pressure as we go down.
 When you feel pain in the ears we were told to equalize our ears by pressing the nose using forefinger and thumb.

 As time was passing by, after a while my instructor showed me the sign of going up which means it’s time to wrap up and be out of water.
 So we all swam back to the surface of the water and boarded our boat.
-I put my earphones and listening songs came back to our land.
+I put on my earphones and listening to songs came back to our land.

 Hi!
 I am Neeharika Bhowmick.
 I am a passionate traveler and a blogger.
-Love to explore and share my new experiences as it makes me realize that the world so beautiful and there is so much to admire and treasure.
+Love to explore and share my new experiences as it makes me realize that the world is so beautiful and there is so much to admire and treasure.

 Subscribe to Neeharika’s Blog